William Stewart (makar): Works

 Stewart wrote a number of advice poems for the young James V of Scotland, and a verse translation of Hector Boece's Latin History of Scotland.
 He was the poet mentioned twice in David Lindsay of the Mount's Complaynt of the Papingo.
 Stewart was also mentioned by John Rolland in his prologue to the Seven Sages.
 There were two students with this name at St Andrews University at the same time, giving rise to possible confusions of identity; in the Buik of Chronicles, Stewart said he was a student there for 14 years.
 Although it has usually been assumed the poet and minor courtier Stewart wrote both the translation and the court poems, the critic Matthew McDiarmid attributed the translation to the other William Stewart, the bishop.

 Court poetry

 Some of Stewart's surviving poems describe life in the Stewart court, and play on the frustration felt by courtiers hoping for royal favour and reward.
-This stanza is from First Lerges, (largesse) referring to New Year gifts expected from the Scottish exchequer;The thesaur and compttrollar,Thay bade me cum I wait nocht quhair,And thay suld gar I wait nocht quhay,Gif me I wat nocht quhat full fair,For lerges of this new yeirday,* * * * * *The Treasurer and ComptrollerThey call me come: I know not where,And they would do: I know not why/who,Give me I know not what, full fair,For largesse of this New Year's Day.
+This stanza is from First Lerges, (largesse) referring to New Year's Day gifts expected from James V and from his late mother Margaret Tudor;The thesaur and compttrollar,Thay bade me cum I wait nocht quhair,And thay suld gar I wait nocht quhay,Gif me I wat nocht quhat full fair,For lerges of this new yeirday,* * * * * *The Treasurer and ComptrollerThey call me come: I know not where,And they would do: I know not why/who,Give me I know not what, full fair,For largesse of this New Year's Day.